-While battery capacity limits night time use, Iron Sun boxes are compatible with any 12 volt DC appliance under 120 watts that uses a cigarette lighter plug.
-There are many on the market for truckers, RVs, and sailboats.
+While battery capacity limits night time use, Iron Sun boxes are compatible with any 12 volt DC appliance under 120 watts that uses a cigarette lighter plug (also called a "car charger"), USB, or a DC2252 lighting outlet.
+Many such appliances are on the market for truckers, RVs, and sailboats.
 Some examples are listed below.

 Please note: The links below are for informational purposes only.
 We have not quality tested any appliances or accessories except those available through Living Energy Lights.

 LED Light bulbs - Included in the Iron Sun kits.
 We also offer additional light bulbs in two models.

 Fans - We are in the process of testing fans to determine which are most compatible with Iron Sun.
 Automotive fans, and travel fans like this one are designed to run on 12 volt electricity.

 USB chargers for electronics (phones, tablets, laptops, etc.) - Search your model number and "car charger" online.
 Using the USB adapter included in our Iron Sun Kits (additional available here), you can charge almost any small electronics.

 Televisions - Travel sets designed for 12 volts may work with the Iron Sun.